alexaitken/synapse/README.md

 - Command validation (using ActiveModel)
 - Simple object serialization
 - DSL for easy wiring of event and command handlers
+- Process manager framework (also known as Saga management)

 ## Coming soon
-- Process manager framework (also known as Saga management, in CQRS terms)
 - Repository for non-event sourced aggregates (MongoMapper and ActiveRecord)
 - Event store using Sequel
-- Distributed command and event buses (using AMQP)
+- Distributed command and event buses (engine partitioning)
 - Event replay and projection framework
 - Event scheduling